wangshenguiuc/OnClass/docs/source/datasets.rst

-Dataset
+Dataset and pretrained models
 =========
 The datasets used by OnClass paper can be found at `figshare <https://figshare.com/projects/OnClass/70637>`__.

 We provided the following datasets.

 .. image:: img/figshare.PNG